i5nipe/i5nipe.github.io/src/content/posts/UpDown/WriteUp.md

 # Foothold

 The diretory bruteforcing returns some more results but the more intesting one is the directory `http://siteisup.htb/dev/.git`.
-I found have a **public .git** exposed on the website!, let's use the tool `git-dumper` to download the folder to my machine.
+I found that a **.git** directory was exposed on the website!, let's use the tool `git-dumper` to download the folder to my machine.

 ::github{repo='arthaud/git-dumper'}